30 Best Colleges For Criminal Justice - 2024 Rankings

 Georgia State University offers a Bachelor of Science in Criminal Justice that has been designed by award-winning faculty in criminology research.
 You can choose between two concentrations, Crime and Justice or Legal Studies, depending on what your career aspirations look like.

-The Criminal Justice program at GSU emphasizes fair and open dialogue, implementing theory with current events, and prioritizing success of their students.
-Their graduation rate is 91% and alumni have a starting salary of about $63,500.
+The Criminal Justice program at GSU emphasizes fair and open dialogue, implementing theory with current events, and prioritizing the success of their students.
+Their graduation rate is 91%, and alumni have a starting salary of about $63,500.

 The University of Delaware’s Criminal Justice BA program integrates a variety of disciplines in its study of the criminal justice system.
 Students are also given the opportunity to participate in a practicum with a criminal justice agency, graded on a pass/fail basis.